The Abbey exterior

 • price 1 of 4

-Boulevard Bar may not be your average gay nightlife destination.
-A little off the beaten path and far outside WeHo’s party-heavy orbit, this long-standing Pasadena hole in the wall is favored by locals young and old, from hipsters to silver foxes.
+Why we love it: Boulevard Bar isn’t your average queer nightlife destination.
+A little off the beaten path and far outside WeHo’s party-heavy orbit, this long-standing Pasadena hole-in-the-wall is favored by locals young and old, from Gen Z twinks to silver foxes.
 The Boulevard offers karaoke, a pool table, drag shows and a bar patron’s holy grail: a heavy pour for a cheap price.
 This San Gabriel Valley spot may not be the wildest of bars, but it’s perfect for an evening of entertainment where you can make new friends and hang out with old ones.
 The bartenders and patrons at the Boulevard are friendly and down to earth, and are unafraid to belt it out at karaoke.

 • Dive bars